-For clarity: whenever a reference is made to the initial work-plan it is to be understood that the "initial" work-plan is considered the first rolling work-plan covering at least the first six months.
+For clarity: whenever a reference is made to the 'initial work plan' this should be understood as the first rolling work plan covering at least the first six months.

-Regarding the procedure for the approval of the initial and rolling work-plans and corresponding budgets, please refer to section 3.1.2.
-Upon arrival in the Beneficiary country, the RTA liaises without delay with the Beneficiary administration in order to define the first activities to be implemented, taking into account the overall description (intervention logic) of the action provided by Annex A1 of the Twinning Grant Contract, and in particular the indicative deadlines (if any) by which objectives of the components should be achieved.
+Regarding the procedure for the approval of the initial and rolling work plans and corresponding budgets, please refer to section 3.1.2.
+Upon arrival in the Partner country, the RTA liaises without delay with the Beneficiary administration in order to define the first activities to be implemented, taking into account the overall description (intervention logic) of the action provided by Annex A1 of the Twinning Grant Contract, and in particular the indicative deadlines (if any) by which objectives of the components should be achieved.
 The Beneficiary PL and the RTA counterpart shall make themselves available to provide support and cooperation to the RTA.
 It is the responsibility of the Beneficiary PL to ensure that the RTA has the adequate working conditions to perform his/her duties professionally and efficiently from the very start.